-Community: We believe in encouraging initiatives by those living and working in the community to strengthen their communities by enabling and supporting those in need.
+Community: encouraging initiatives by those living and working in the community to strengthen their communities by enabling and supporting those in need.

-Opportunity: We believe that all people should have the opportunity to develop their full potential and contribute to society.
+Opportunity: all people should have the opportunity to develop their fullpotential and contribute to society.

-Compassion: We recognise the Christian values of our founder in addressing the suffering and misfortune of others.
+Compassion: recognising the Christian values of our founder in addressing the suffering and misfortune of others.

-Social Responsibility: We embrace the ethics of social responsibility in all of our activities, respecting the welfare of individuals, communities and the environment.
+Social Responsibility: respecting the welfare of individuals, communities and the environment.